patcon/nodescription.net-v2/notes.md

 And there's perhaps another layer of comparison within these books.
 AMB gives huge amounts of credit to the wonderful sci-fi author Octavia Butler.
-She build her as a figure of reverence, though Octavia herself didn't aspire for that.
+She speaks of her as a figure of reverence, though Octavia herself didn't aspire for that.
 Adrienne relates much of her own wisdom through a lens of gratitude for the insight that arrived through her reading of Butler.